Visiting Morocco During Ramadan: How To Have A Wonderful Experience

 What Is Ramadan?

-During Ramadan, the Qur'an mandates Muslim to consume no food or drink from dawn until dusk, which includes fruit and water.
+During Ramadan, the Qur'an mandates Muslims to consume no food or drink from dawn until dusk, which includes fruit and water.
 Relatives and friends gather to share a meal before commencing another day of fasting after sundown.
 Most Moroccans fast from roughly 3:30 am until 8 pm (the exact times vary depending on the moment of first light, or "break of dawn," and the sunset).
 Children, pregnant or nursing women, and those with medical conditions are all excused from fasting throughout Ramadan but are urged to make up for their missed time afterward.

 Besides refraining from eating and drinking, Muslims resist taking part in sinful or filthy activities, scouring their behavior, and only doing good.
 They also abstain from smoking, gossiping, and cursing.
 Tourists ask questions like "Can you say I love you during Ramadan?" or "Can you drink alcohol in Morocco during Ramadan and at other times?".
 Yes, you can if you are not a Muslim and you aren’t doing that in public.